Reducing Risk While Managing People Smartly

 4. Workplace Analytics

 Human resource information systems (HRIS) provide valuable workforce data, from attendance patterns to turnover rates.
-This data can help predict risks like low productivity periods or potential exits, allowing HR leaders to act proactively.
+This data can help predict risks, such as low productivity periods or potential exits, allowing HR leaders to act proactively.

-By combining technology with smart strategies, businesses can build a dynamic and resilient HR system capable of navigating complex risks.
+By combining technology with strategic approaches, businesses can develop a dynamic and resilient HR system that can effectively navigate complex risks.

 Conclusion